micmejia/bible-dump/AMPC/Jeremiah/Jer 51.md

-And [O Babylon] they shall not take your cracked stones for a cornerstone, or any stone for foundations, but you shall be waste _and_ [^a]desolate forever, says the Lord.
+And [O Babylon] they shall not take your cracked stones for a cornerstone, or any stone for foundations, but you shall be waste _and_ desolate forever, says the Lord.